AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 It automates repetitive administrative tasks like adding or copying tutorials, recording attendance, and viewing class lists.

 By combining the speed of a command-line interface with the clarity of a graphical display, TAbs enables TAs to focus on teaching rather than manual record-keeping.
-This results in smoother class preparation, faster attendance tracking, and better oversight of student engagement.
+This results in smoother class administration work, faster attendance tracking, and better oversight of student engagement.

 ### User stories